 Founded in 2012 by Greek artist Kiki Petratou & Dutch collector Hans Bakker, JOEY RAMONE can also be described as a ‘half-artist run gallery’.
 Right from the start the gallery worked with international artists who use a diverse range of media to explore contemporary socio-political, cultural, and technological themes.
 The main objective of JOEY RAMONE is to provide a platform for contemporary art and discourse — an open communication or debate.

 ESC Wave #2031, SS is curated by JOEY RAMONE & VVOVVA.

 The submission period starts on April 19 and ends on August 15.
-The selected artists will be notified by email and published in an online exhibition on the VVOVVA blog on September 15.
+The selected artists will be notified by email and published in an online exhibition at VVOVVA on September 15.

 See more information about the challenge and previously selected works below.

 Create art* as you would do in 10 years in the future

 — you can submit 1 work of art

 — media formats: image, video, sound (max 10 MB)